OcelotBabou/Quartz/content/2-The World/Regions/Locations/The Great Dividing Forest.md

 **Local Legends or Stories:**

 Folktales tell of of an ancient dragon said to slumber in a shallow cave within the depths of the Deep Forest.
 According to legend, the dragon rests atop a veritable sea of gold, treasures, and artifacts, hoarded over countless ages.
-The creature is said to have retreated to the forest centuries ago, seeking solitude after the Age of Darkness ([[AoD]]).
+The creature is said to have retreated to the forest centuries ago, seeking solitude during the Age of Darkness ([[AoD]]).
 Some say the dragon is in a magical slumber, bound by the forest’s ancient druids to protect the region from its wrath.
 Others believe it lies dormant by choice, awakening only when its treasure is threatened or when the forest itself is in peril.

 **Visitors' Experience:**